nus-cs2103-AY2122S1/ip/docs/README.md

-# User Guide
+# T-800 User Guide

 ### Fast and Easy Task Tracking

-Manage 3 types of task through just typing commands without the need to use your mouse!
+Use this bot to help you manage 3 types of task through just typing commands without the need to use your mouse!

 Task Types:
 1. Todos - Any task with a simple description of your choice